Miguel Rojas Preview, Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers, including Miguel Rojas (.290 batting average in his past 10 games), take on starter Zac Gallen and the Arizona Diamondbacks at Dodger Stadium, Monday at 10:10 PM ET.
+Miguel Rojas -- with a slugging percentage of .548 in his past 10 games, including four extra-base hits -- will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks, with Merrill Kelly on the hill, on August 29 at 10:10 PM ET.

-In his previous game, he collected two extra-base hits (2-for-3 with two doubles) against the Red Sox.
+In his most recent game, he racked up two extra-base hits (2-for-3 with two doubles) against the Red Sox.

 Miguel Rojas Game Info & Props vs. the Diamondbacks